MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-purchase-products-sale.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="purchase-items-for-a-sale-by-creating-purchase-invoices"></a>Purchase Items for a Sale by Creating Purchase Invoices
+# Purchase Items for a Sale by Creating Purchase Invoices

 From sales orders and sales invoices, you can use functions to quickly create purchase documents for missing item quantities that are required by the sale.
 You can use two different functions depending on the document type.